-The report on Senate joint memorial No. 6, by Sherman, for the creation of forest reserves, was adopted and the men.orial passed.
-Under the head of third reading of bills Senate bill No. 84, by Murdock, defining the duties of the dairy liams explained the few immaterial changes in the bill from the existing

-He said that when members understood the bill they would reject it.
+Under the head of third reading of bills Senste bill No. 84, by Murdock, defining the duties of the dairy commissioner, was first called up.
+Mr. Wil. liams explained the few immaterial changes in the bill from the existing and the bill was passed unanilaw. mously.
+Senate bill No. 122 by the committee on judiciary, was the next bill acted on.
+The purpose of the bill is to amend the statutes concerning notice of intention to levy local assessments in cities.
+The committee report was acrules.
+Mr. Axton started the debate He said that when members understood the bill they would reject it.
 It seemed reasonable on the face of it that cause should be shown for removal.
-Men, when they remained long in the service became dead on their feet.
+Men when they remained long in the service became dead on their feet.
 Such men were pensioned off.
-But it would be a go back to old conditions by putsin to ting obstacles in the way of the removal of such men who had outlived their usefulness.
+But it would be a sin to go back to old conditions by putting obstacles in the way of the remov. al of such men who had outlived their usefulness.
 Under the old law men were suspended and then reinstated, drawing salary for the time of their suspension, thus costing the city double salaries.
 Mr. Smith argued that the system of removing firemen without cause crippled the service.
 N. L. Mor-ris took the same view.
-He said he knew of cases where officers who had been discharged for the proper perform. anc" of their duties.
-Mr. Van Horne cited some of the evils of the old system which, he said, the passage of the bill now before the House would again plunge the city into.
+He said he knew of cases where officers who had been discharged for the proper perform anc> of their duties.
+Mr. Van Horne cited some of the evils of the old system he said, the passage of the bill which. now before the House would again plunge the city into, the Temple this afternoon.
+It has been patent to all who went on the junketing trips that Kelly was very devoted, but he has kept very still about his arrangements for the wedding.
+Even his own cousin, Eugene W. Kelly, who is representative from Millard knew nothing of it.
+It was noticed that Kelly's face was absent from the House yesterday and that a substitute was serving out bills to the members but it was not known that Kelly had gone to Provo where his inamorata was visiting at the house of her sister.
+Mrs.